jlegewie/SublimePeek/readme.md

 # SublimePeek
 SublimePeek provides quick access to documentation by opening help files in Quick Look.
+Right now, the plugin supports _HTML_, _CSS_, _Python_ and _R_.
+The plugin can be extended to support other languages as well.
 Currently, the plugin only runs on Mac OS but it can be extended to work on other unix systems using gloobus-preview as well as Windows using maComfort.
-The only supported language right now are HTML, CSS, Python and R but again, the plugin can be extended to support other languages.

 # Installation
 To install SublimePeek, clone or copy this repos to your ST2 packages folder.
 After finalizing the first version, I will add the plugin to package control.